cs-uob/COMSM0085/exercises/posix/src/act4/cpipe.md

 Of course, if you want to use line-based features of debuggers like breakpoints a lot, you might even want to put the check on a separate line.

-You might have wondered if the all-in-one pattern is because it "swallows" the return value.
-That is not a problem: we could adapt check to return its first parameter as the return value if it's not an error, then where you do need the value you can do things like
+You might have wondered if the problem with the all-in-one pattern is that it "swallows" the return value.
+That is not a problem: we could adapt `check` to return its first parameter as the return value if it's not an error, then where you do need the value you can do things like

 ```C
 int pid = check(fork(), "trying to fork");